kanglicheng/code-school/full-stack-project/homeworks/proposal-prep/state-shape.md

 [mvps]: ../../proposal/mvp-list.md

 Create an outline of what your app's store will look like.
 This should be like a store snapshot, with each slice populated with some dummy data.
 Remember, we want to separate our concerns to keep it simple, so try to avoid putting every slice at the top-level.
-It is faily common to create specific top-level reducers to delegate work to nested reducers.
+It is fairly common to create specific top-level reducers to delegate work to nested reducers.
 Some examples:

 * `entities` - contains all resources fetched from database
 * `ui` - contains view configuration data, such as: sorting, pagination, loading screens, et.